web-scraping

 Adaptive web scraping library with anti-bot evasion and smart selectors

 Scrapling is a Python web scraping library that uses adaptive selectors and anti-bot evasion techniques to extract data from websites reliably.
 It generates selectors that survive website layout changes by understanding element context rather than relying on brittle CSS paths.
 Features stealth browser automation, automatic retry logic, and proxy rotation.
-Over 34,500 GitHub stars.
+65K+ GitHub stars.

 No-code AI web scraping platform with visual workflow builder